epfl-lara/smart/core/src/sphinx/smartcontracts.rst

 or plan to work on in the near future:

 * Conversion from Address to Contract.
-* Direct compilation to EVM bytecode and other backends.
+* Translation from case classes to struct.
 * Inheritance between contracts (case classes will be replaced by traits).
 * Fallback functions.
 * More uintX types (only uint8 and uint256 are supported for the moment).
 * @internal and @external annotations for functions, to denote functions that can only be accessed from the inside or outside, respectively.
 * For loops (at the moment, while loops or recursive functions can be used instead).
+* Direct compilation to EVM bytecode and other backends.

 If you would love to a see a feature which is not listed here, please open an issue in the `smart repository <https://github.com/epfl-lara/smart>`_.